moss-l/bhs-js-testing/boolean-simplification.md

 There’s a way to implement `sleep_in` in a simple one-line function that you might write if were fully comfortable with Boolean expressions.
 If you wrote that, good job; you may not need to read these notes.
-If you didn’t read on: we will get to that implementation by the end of these notes starting from a more complex version that is like what several of you wrote.
+If you didn’t, read on: we will get to that implementation by the end of these notes starting from a more complex version that is like what several of you wrote.